mehmetkoca/Recogcis/README.md

 # Recogcis
-Face detection &amp; recognition AR app using the mlmodel produced by CreateML to recognize company employees.
+Face detection & recognition AR app using the mlmodel to recognize company employees.

 ![](example-app.gif)